2026 UK OZEV Grant & EV Charger Regulation Change

 From 10 April 2026, according to the amend of Traffic Management Permit Scheme (England) Regulations 2007(S.I.
 2007/3372).
 EV Charge Point Operators (CPOs) in England will gain simplified road works powers for specific EV charger installation scenarios, eliminating the complex Section 50 approval process.
 This will significantly shorten permit approval times, with associated fees reduced from several hundred pounds to a minimum of tens of pounds.

-While this regulation does not legally apply to the UK, ISO 15118 already meets UK EV charger regulatory requirements and has become the de facto standard.
+While this regulation does not legally apply to the UK, ISO 15118 already meets UK pubulic EV charger regulatory requirements and has become the de facto standard.
 This means Plug & Charge functionality is now formally a prerequisite for charger approval.

 In addition, ISO 15118 features high-level data encryption (TLS 1.2/1.3 communication protocols) and provides initial support for V2X (bidirectional charging).